fb-co/devsbunker/important_todo.md

 -   [ ] consider switching to `refs` like i did for the comments, this implies a ton of refactoring tho

+## About page

+-   [ ] use light cards for light mode
+-   [ ] use more assets in page body (svgs made in Figma and text, not just text)
+-   [ ] increase subtitles size
+-   [ ] apply animations and size adjustements to smaller screens

 ## High Priority

 -   [x] Stoopid ass notifications stopped working randomly (check console)